 You can import the SDK into your project using either of the two methods below, NPM or our bundled option which we host through our CDN.

-But on the already bundled option the code included is static, so we decided to expose two different combinations for now, regular and full.
-The regular version includes all the key functionality of the SDK, with the full one including every available pluggable module, for example the logger or the integrations.
+version includes all the key functionality of the SDK and the full one includes every available pluggable module, for example, the logger or the integrations.

 <!-- Choose the preferred script tag, you don't need both -->